-Getting back to long walk of the city and taking any random lanes, actually grows the interest in the city.
-Every lane, every street seems different from each other.
-Where one street has street food counters one after the other, other street may have some departmental store and a Korean noodle shop at a corner.
+Getting back to thelong walk of the city and taking any random lanes, actually grows the interest in the city.
+Every lane, every street seem different from each other.
+Where one street has street food counters one after the other, other streets may have some departmental store and a Korean noodle shop at a corner.
 Then there are schools at another street where again the street food vendors are waiting for the break time!

-The Psar Nat or Central market is quite an amazing place to come close with the local culture.
-The market opens early in the morning and it’s crowded with shoppers buying vegetables, groceries, dried or fresh meat/ Fish/ sea food/ clothes/ jewelries etc. The food joints inside the market are selling noodles soup and chicken rice, so grab your breakfast here like the locals do.
+The Psar Nat or Central market is quite an amazing place to come close to the local culture.
+The market opens early in the morning and it’s crowded with shoppers buying vegetables, groceries, dried or fresh meat/ fish/ seafood/ clothes/jewelry, etc. The food joints inside the market are selling noodles soup and chicken rice, so grab your breakfast here like the locals do.

 Just a short walk from the Central market and you are by the river area.
-In the morning the river side pavement seems deserted with few joggers or few people strolling here and there, whereas the place comes alive during evening when the night market starts it’s service.
+In the morning the riverside pavement seems deserted with few joggers or few people strolling here and there, whereas the place comes alive during the evening when the night market starts it’s service.

 How to reach Battambang:

-From Siem Reap or Phnom Penh there are direct buses available (cost 7-10 USD pp), it takes about 4:30 hours from Siem Reap & 6 hours to reach from Phnom Penh
+From Siem Reap or Phnom Penh, there are direct buses available (cost 7-10 USD pp), it takes about 4:30 hours from Siem Reap & 6 hours to reach Phnom Penh

 Private cars may cost: 50 USD

-There is also a boat service available during wet season, if the water level is high.
+There is also a boat service available during the wet season if the water level is high.
 The journey takes about 5-8 hours, but it completely depends on the water level.

 Things to remember while transporting from Battambang to South or south western Cambodia:

 - Only Siem Reap and Phnom Penh has direct road connection to Battambang